 Dr. Matteo Brogi is looking for a motivated PhD student to start in Fall 2018 on observations of exoplanet atmospheres at high spectral resolution.
 The project will rely on both archival spectra, and new datasets taken at major ground-based telescope facilities (VLT, TNG).
 The project will focus on the following science goals:

 - Measuring molecular species and their relative abundances

 - Determining the global thermal structure of exoplanet atmospheres

 - Measuring planet rotation and winds from the shift/broadening of absorption lines

 - Working on the combination of high-resolution and low-resolution spectroscopy to improve measurements of atmospheric parameters (temperature, metallicity, etc.)

 - Simulating future observations of potentially-habitable planets with the Extremely Large Telescope

 If you are interested, please contact me at m.brogi [at] warwick.ac.uk.

 Applications are registered through the University of Warwick online portal.
 Please refer to the Postgraduate Admission page for further details on the submission process.
-Applications sent before 31 January, 2018, will receive full consideration.
+Note the revised deadline of 18 January 2018 at 5pm UK time for full consideration.